 Much of our content is accessible to a wide age range, but when preparing our main autumn and spring programme we have in mind:

 • Year 11s who you think have the potential to get Grade 6 or above at GCSE (that's roughly a high B grade in the old system)

 • All Year 12s and FE College students who are studying maths to at least Core Maths or AS Level.

-Some schools do occasionally bring Year 13s or top set year 10s and they enjoy the shows too, just bear in mind that this show isn't aimed at them.
+Some schools do occasionally bring Year 13s or top set year 10s and they enjoy the shows too, just bear in mind that most shows isn't aimed at them.
 For Year 13s, some of the material may be familiar and not very stretching; for Year 10s it's more a question of maturity and the style of humour we use in our shows.
 For this reason, we ask schools not to bring Year 9s or younger to our Year 11/12 shows.

 We do run special slightly shorter shows for Year 9s and 10s, usually at the end of the summer term.
 These are more interactive and the content is pitched appropriately for that age group.
 We have also run some cross-curricular 'Maths & Shakespeare' shows in 2022, aimed at Year 10/11.